A look into dating through the eyes of a jaded yet hopeful 25-year-old with limited experience.

-We were encouraged to be career – oriented and make a legacy for ourselves, instead of thinking about marriage and relationships in high school. ( So, I was reverse-engineered socially when I was younger.
+Instead of thinking about marriage and relationships in high school, we were encouraged to be career-oriented and make a legacy for ourselves. ( So, I was reverse-engineered socially when I was younger.
 Very grateful to my mother for instilling these values.)

 When prioritising dating and relationships become second place to my career, it has become more of an add-on instead of a soul-search.
 According to two of the founders of Tinder, Sean Rad and Justin Ma-teen, “the app was designed to challenge and supplant online dating websites by offering a more fluid experience.In addition, tinder took the stress out of dating, being a type of ‘game’ that requires less time and emotional investment to play.“

-It is encouraged in this day and age, to explore your options, rather just find someone and stick with them for the rest of your life in this day and age.
+It is encouraged to play the dating field rather than taking a leap of faith and sticking to that one person for the rest of your life in this day and age.
 Dating in your twenties is challenging because, as a young adult, you haven’t found your footing yet.
 I ask myself that question too.
 How can I keep a relationship if I’m not stable myself?
 Therefore, I needed to work on myself a lot.
 With the excuse of being busy and career-oriented, I actively avoided pursuing long-term relationships rather than seeking casual relationships.
 (Not anymore, because I realised how sad and unfulfilling they are in the end.)